BatteriesMaintenance tips

 5. Flooded lead-acid battery needs water

 A part of flooded deep-cycle battery maintenance includes refilling it with distilled water every two weeks.
 Distilled water can be substituted with deionized water or at least water whose ratio of T.D.S.
 (Total Dissolved Solids, parts per million) doesn't exceed 200.
 Remember that plates of a battery should not be exposed to air, because it leads to corrosion.
-At the same time, don't fill the battery all the way to the top — it needs just enough electrolite to cover the plates.
-Check out our article on the history of batteries and basics of their functioning.
+At the same time don't fill the battery all the way to the top — it needs just enough electrolyte to cover the plates.
+Check out our article on the history of batteries and the basics of their functioning.

 6. Equalization should be performed every 1-3 months

 Equalization is the process during which you charge your deep-cycle battery with very little flow of current.
 This process takes more time than normal charging and aims to make sure every cell in the battery gets charged equally.
 Such a procedure might sound complicated but chargers for batteries and charge controllers can be set specifically to perform this task.
-Equalization should be performed every 1-3 month for deep-cycle batteries, both lead-acid and lithium-ion — check the instructions for your particular battery model for more details.
+Equalization should be performed every 1-3 months for deep-cycle batteries, both lead-acid and lithium-ion — check the instructions for your particular battery model for more details.

 7. Clean battery from dust and debris

-Deep cycle battery maintenance includes keeping it clean.
 The layer of dust that forms on the battery is itself capable of creating an electrical pathway.
 While it's hardly dangerous, it causes the current leakage in your battery and your accumulated energy goes in vain.

 8. Charge controller prevents overcharging